ioribrn/ioribrn/README.md

 - 🔭 I’m currently working on devops and security research
 - 🌱 I’m currently learning machine learning and red team
-- 👯 I’m looking to collaborate on golang and new technlogies
+- 👯 I’m looking to collaborate on golang and new technologies
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything
 - 📫 How to reach me: https://www.linkedin.com/in/jawad-moustadif/